solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 for a particular epoch, nodes will signal their support for the staged features supported by their software.

-A node signals its support for staged features by invoking the Feature Gate program's `SignalSupportForStagedFeatures` instruction.
+A node signals its support for staged features by invoking another new Feature Gate program instruction: `SignalSupportForStagedFeatures`.
 This instruction
 expects:

 - Data: A `u8` bit mask of the staged features.